bmduke1997/MazeSolver/README.md

 Dev is obviously for developement code, master if for stable static code.
 That way we can just pull a clean code from master in the event that we really screw things up.

+## Current Issues
+As of right now the breadCrumbs method of the MazeSolver Class is breaking part of the GUI.
+Map levels are being over written with  other levels.
+This does not effect the logic however, so the program will effectively solve the maze.
+The GUI is just having issues representing this properly when we are forced to pop back to the next poin that can be explored.